best-practice-and-impact/aqua_book_revision/README.md

 [Visual Studio Code](https://code.visualstudio.com/) with the [Quarto VSCode extension](https://marketplace.visualstudio.com/items?itemName=quarto.quarto).
 [Quarto](https://quarto.org/docs/get-started/)

+# When to use footnotes rather than definitions
+Terms only used in one chapter should be defined as footnotes Terms used across the book should be defined in Chapter 2

 # Useful links
 HM Government [AQuA book analytical quality assurance manual](https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government).
 HM Government.